SjonHortensius/TooBasic-Ethereum/README.md

 * Bytes / Bytes20 / Bytes32
 * Quantity (with `bcmath` / `gmp` as backend for large numbers)
-* Tag (a simple wrapper for the latest/earliest/pending tag)
 * boolean - supported by using native PHP booleans
 * string - supported by using native PHP booleans